Guidance

 Developer agreement dataset

-The Developer agreement dataset contains the following fields:
+Your Developer agreement data must contain the following fields:

 Developer agreement contribution dataset

-The Developer agreement contribution dataset contains the following fields:
+Your Developer agreement contribution data must contain the following fields:

 Developer agreement transaction dataset

-The Developer agreement transaction dataset contains the following fields:
+Your Developer agreement transaction data must contain the following fields:

 Check your data